Home

 However, it is considered that degenerative arthritis is even more likely to be caused by joint locking, which starves the joint hyaline cartilage of nutrients and oxygen, and causes the build up of waste products in the joint.

 Sometimes pain occurs because of an abnormality of the sacrum bone itself.
-The sacrum is actually a very specialized set of bones, like the bones that make up the spine.
-They fuse together around your twelfth year to form the sacrum.
+The sacrum is actually a very specialized set of bones, like the bones that make up the spine, but they fuse together around your twelfth year to form the sacrum.

 However, in some children, the bones that make up the sacrum never fuse together properly, creating a malformed lumbo-sacro-iliac joint; a false joint occurs.
 This is sometimes called a "transitional” segment, possibly causing a greater likelihood of low back pain.